EricMFink/ProfessionalResponsibility/_outlines/LegalProfession.md

 ### Knowledge-Based Practice

-Abbott (1988:8) distinguishes two “ways occupational groups control knowledge and skill”:
+Abbott (1988:8) distinguishes two “ways occupational groups control knowledge and skill":

 > One emphasizes technique per se, and occupations using it are commonly called crafts.
 To control such an occupation, a group directly controls its technique.
 The other form of control involves abstract knowledge.
 Here, practical skill grows out of an abstract system of knowledge, and control of the occupation lies in control of the abstractions that generate the practical techniques.
 The techniques themselves may in fact be delegated to other workers.
 For me this characteristic of abstraction is the one that best identifies the professions.